papapabi/wandb-experiments/README.md

 params = {
     # PARAMS: Hyperparameters and settings that affect behavior.
     # Things you set *before* the code runs.
-    # "If I wanted to change this behavior tomorrow without rewriting code, I would make this a variable."
+    # Think: "If I wanted to change this behavior tomorrow without rewriting code, I would make this a variable."
     # Rule: If you have the code and the config, you should be able to reproduce the run exactly.
     # Team signal: "If it's inside params, don't touch it unless you want behavior to change."
     "hf_dataset_path": "David-Egea/phishing-texts",